-In Fig. 12, we report the estimated total impact for each pair of platforms, for both Russian state-sponsored news, other news sources as well as all the observed URLs.
-We determine the impact by calculating, based on the estimated weights and the number of events, the percentage of events on a destination platform caused by events on a source platform, following the methodology presented by [32].
-(We omit the details due to space constraints.)

-For all URLs (Fig. 12(a)), we find that the influence of Russian trolls is negligible on Twitter (0.01%), while for /pol/ and Reddit it is slightly higher (0.93% and 0.62%, respectively).
+In Fig. 11, we report the estimated total impact for each pair of platforms, for both Russian state-sponsored news, other news sources as well as all the observed URLs.
+We determine the impact by calculating, based on the estimated weights and the number of events, the percentage of events on a destination platform caused by events on a source platform, following the same methodology as [29].
+For all URLs (Fig. 11(a)), we find that the influence of Russian trolls is negligible on Twitter (0.01%), while for /pol/ and Reddit it is slightly higher (0.93% and 0.62%, respectively).
 For other pairs, the larger impacts are between Reddit-/pol/ and Twitter-Russian trolls, mainly due to the larger population of users.
-Looking at the estimated impact for Russian statesponsored and other news sources (Fig. 12(b)), we note that the Russian trolls influenced the other platforms approximately the same for alternative and mainstream news sources (0.72%, 0.62%, and 0.61 for /pol/, Reddit, and Twitter, respectively).
-Interestingly, Russian trolls have a much larger impact on all the other platforms for the Russian state-sponsored news when compared to the other news sources: approximately 2 times more on /pol/, 5 times more on Reddit, and 4 times more on Twitter.
+Looking at the estimated impact for RT and other news sources (Fig. 11(b)), we note that the trolls influenced the other platforms approximately the same for alternative and mainstream news sources (0.72%, 0.62%, and 0.61 for /pol/, Reddit, and Twitter, respectively).
+Interestingly, Russian trolls have a much larger impact on all the other platforms for the RT news when compared to the other news sources: approximately 2 times more on /pol/, 5 times more on Reddit, and 4 times more on Twitter.

 Take-aways.
-Using Hawkes processes, we were able to assess the degree of influence Russian trolls had on Twitter, Reddit, and /pol/ by examining the diffusion of information via URLs to news stories.
+Using Hawkes processes, we were able to assess the degree of influence Russian trolls had on Twitter, Reddit, and /pol/ by examining the diffusion of information via URLs to news.
 Our results indicate that their influence is actually quite limited.
-With the exception of news originating from the Russian state-sponsored news outlet RT (formerly Russia Today), the troll accounts were generally less influential than other users on Reddit, Twitter, and 4chan.
-However, our analysis is based only on 1K troll accounts found in Twitter's 1% stream, and, as mentioned previously, Twitter recently announced they had discovered over 1K more troll accounts and more than 50K automated accounts.
+With the exception of news originating from the Russian state-sponsored news outlet RT, the troll accounts were generally less influential than other users on Reddit, Twitter, and 4chan.
+However, our analysis is based only on 1K troll accounts found in Twitter's 1% stream, and, as mentioned previously, Twitter recently announced they had discovered over 1K more trolls and more than 50K automated accounts.
 With that in mind, there are several potential explanations behind this limited influence.
 For example, there might be a lot of influence attributed to regular Twitter users that belongs to newly announced troll accounts.
 Considering that Twitter announced the discovery of "only" 1K more troll accounts, we suspect that this is not really the case.
-Another, more plausible explanation is that the troll accounts are just not terribly efficient at spreading news, and instead are more concerned with causing havoc by pushing ideas, engaging other users, or even taking both sides of controversial online discussions [24].
+Another, more plausible explanation is that the troll accounts are just not terribly efficient at spreading news, and instead are more concerned with causing havoc by pushing ideas, engaging other users, or even taking both sides of controversial online discussions [22].
 This scenario makes more sense considering that, along with 1K new troll accounts, Twitter also announced discovering over 50K automated accounts that might be more efficient in terms of driving traffic to specific URLs.